Recurve Bowstrings- A VITAL COMPONENT

 On the other hand, the center serving has multiple functions with potentially different requirements than those of the end loop materials.
 Center servings must provide for a smooth and consistent release from the shooting tab surface, and also resist separation and loosening to prevent the nocking point from changing.
 They must also often be called upon to resist wear from brushing the armguard after the shot.
 Finally, they must keep their diameter over a long period of time, so as to prevent a change in nock fit.

-Certainly, there are a number of materials which function well as recurve serving, with the original Angel braided material (and the similar BCY Halo) still excellent choices for center servings, and material blends of Spectra/Dyneema and polyester such as Brownell Diamondback are popular end loop material choices.
-Interestingly, however, extensive testing shows that Angel Majesty serving material is actually the best material for both of these applications, due to a unique combination of smoothness and tenacious locking ability on the underlying string strands.
+Certainly, there are a number of materials which function well as recurve serving, with the original Angel braided material (and the similar BCY Halo) still excellent choices for center servings, and material blends of Spectra/Dyneema and polyester such as BCY Polygrip are popular end loop material choices.
+Interestingly, however, extensive testing shows that Angel Majesty serving material is actually one of the best materials for both of these applications, due to a unique combination of smoothness and tenacious locking ability on the underlying string strands.

 It’s not always obvious, but a small change in string mass weight at the center can have a lot more impact than a larger change distributed over the entire string.
 In fact, adding 10 grains to the center of the string has about 5 times the effect of adding 10 grains to the overall string.
 So, we need to choose accessories such as nocking points and kisser buttons with a bit of care- and, at least be sure to have these in place as you progress with tuning, since adding them afterward can cause a substantial change.